nasa/cumulus/docs/features/granule_uniquification.md

 * **`producerGranuleId`**: This new field is intended to store the original, non-unique producer granule identification value.
 This allows for traceability and correlation with the provider's source data.

 If using Cumulus Core reference Task Components this value will be retained from the original `granuleId`.
-If using another process, or the provider is providing uniqified IDs, it's expected that `producerGranuleId` will be populated with an appropriate value.
+If using another process, or the provider is providing uniquified IDs, it's expected that `producerGranuleId` will be populated with an appropriate value.

 Downstream consumers of Cumulus granules objects should update to make use of this field if they intend to directly reference `producerGranuleId` or need to reconcile their records to provider records directly.